 Video Game Design will allow students to explore one of the largest industries in the global marketplace and the new emerging careers it provides in the field of technology.
 Students will learn gaming, computerized gaming, evolution of gaming, artistic aspects of perspective, design, animation, technical concepts of collision theory, and programming logic.
 Students will participate in a simulation of a real video game design team while developing technical proficiency in constructing an original game design.
-Prerequisites: None

-Animation I (ANIMAT1) Course #: 08969 Credits: 1 PEIMS #: 13008300 Grades: 10-12 In addition to developing technical knowledge and skills in animation, students will be expected to develop an understanding of the history and techniques of the animation industry.
-AISD plans to offer this course beginning in the 2021- 2022 school year. understanding of the history and techniques of the animation industry.
-AISD plans to offer this course beginning in the 2021- elements and principles of visual art and design.
+Animation I (ANIMAT1)

+In addition to developing technical knowledge and skills in animation, students will be expected to develop an understanding of the history and techniques of the animation industry.
 AISD plans to offer this course beginning in the 2021-2022 school year.
-Prerequisites: None

-Graphic Design and Illustration I (GRAPHDI1) Course #: 08819 Credits: 1 PEIMS #: 13008800 Grades: 10-12 In addition to developing knowledge and skills in graphic design and illustration, students will be expected to develop an understanding of the industry with a focus on f fundamental alamants and principles of visual art and desig n AICD plane to
+Graphic Design and Illustration I (GRAPHDI1)

+In addition to developing knowledge and skills in graphic design and illustration, students will be expected to develop an understanding of the industry with a focus on fundamental elements and principles of visual art and design.
+AISD plans to offer this course beginning in the 2021-2022 school year.